Be easily found by recruiters if you want them to connect with you on LinkedIn and share their job openings.

 It is still good advice to use keywords in your job descriptions—at least a few sentences beyond your title.
 Just because you list Software Developer, doesn’t mean a recruiter knows the kind of programs you worked on or what tools you used.

-Beyond job descriptions, it is very easy to share your skill set on LinkedIn using the Skills and Expertise section which now features Endorsements.
+Beyond job descriptions, it is very easy to share your skill set on LinkedIn using the Skills section which now features Endorsements.
 These are not as substantial as Recommendations, but as you collect Endorsements for your top skills, you’ll build credibility and are more visible in LinkedIn Recruiter searches.

 Feel free to endorse others as they will be notified and likely endorse you in return.
 As long as you are accurate in picking skills in which they excel, I see no reason not to "trade endorsements."

 Recommendations are now listed within each position you have held.
 All the more reason to ask for recommendations (just a few per job will do) to validate the work you did.
 In the past, some readers of your Profile may have missed the Recommendations at the bottom, but now they are very noticeable.

 Another nice feature in LinkedIn is the Volunteer Experience Section of Background.
 This can be leveraged to share your non-work activities that round out your personality.
 For some hiring managers or recruiters, it may give them an ice-breaker to start a conversation with you (they might even have similar experiences).